mrahhal/CCSS/README.md

 - "my-component_content"
 - "my-component_content-text"

-_Why?_ This makes it clear at a glance that this class lives in "some-component", and that it's on an element inside this component's template called "container-text".
+_Why?_ This makes it clear at a glance that this class lives in "my-component", and that it's on an element inside this component's template called "container-text".

 ### Modifiers

 Modifiers are the equivalent of a boolean flag on elements.
 It's either on (class is added) or off (class is removed).

-For the class naming, use a double dash after the base to mark a modifier class: "[element-class]--[modifier]".
+For the class naming, use a double dash after the base to mark a modifier class: "element-class--modifier".
 A modifier always modifies an element, which can be a component or an element in its template.

 **Examples:**
-- "my-component--disabled": Target this class when you want to modify the "my-component" element for disabled styles.
+- "my-component--disabled"
-- "some-component_text--disabled": Target this class when you want to modify
+- "my-component_text--larger"

-If you're using SCSS or similar, it's recommended to use the `&--[state]` syntax to target this in CSS.
+If you're using SCSS or similar, it's recommended to use the `&--modifier` syntax to target modifier classes.

 ### Prefixing